Let’s unbox the Cricut Maker 3 and make your first cut!

 For my first cut with this machine, I designed some very simple labels for my pantry.
 In a blank canvas, I typed out several labels like snacks cereal rice and pasta.
 I chose to cut without a mat so that I could try one of the smart material sheets that came with the maker.

 As I got the machine ready for the first cut, I had to select the base material first.
 In this case, I chose Smart Vinyl without a mat.
+The smart materials are a nice option to cut without a mat and come in lots of colors and varieties.

 Heading back over to the machine, I find a button that is flashing.
 After pushing that button, the machine measures out the materials.
 Then, a play button will flash.
 Pressing this play button starts the cutting.